 Where the design community meets.

-Senior UX Designer Joined almost 9 years ago
+Senior UX Designer Joined over 9 years ago

 Hey Mike!
 Thanks for posting.
 Do you have any plans to integrate XD with InVision (or any other existing web prototyping software), or is XD intended to be a standalone solution?